 Author: Olya Veramchuk, Director of Tax Solutions

 2021 has seen unprecedented volumes of digital assets transactions.
-From cryptocurrency purchases and sales to a myriad of Decentralized Finance (“DeFi”) undertakings, non-fungible tokens (“NFTs”) minting and trading, all while merchants began to accept payments in crypto.
-However, as digital assets continue gaining wider recognition and acceptance, it is important to not lose sight of the tax implications from these investments and sales, otherwise, investors would be stuck with a huge tax bill when filing their return.
+From cryptocurrency purchases and sales to a myriad of Decentralized Finance (“DeFi”) undertakings, non-fungible tokens (“NFTs”) minting, and trading, all while merchants began to accept payments in crypto.
+However, as digital assets continue gaining wider recognition and acceptance, it is important to not lose sight of the tax implications from these investments and sales, otherwise, investors would be stuck with a huge tax bill when filing their returns.

 A lot of ink has been spilled discussing digital asset taxes, from the most basic ones to the really nitty-gritty complex tax issues and transactions.
 This blog provides some important notes on what taxpayers should keep in mind when reviewing their 2021 investment and trading activities.
 For a deeper dive on many of these topics, some thorough and helpful articles can be found here: